Priyanknasit/Priyanknasit/README.md

 ### Hi there 👋

-- 🌱 I’m currently working as a Trainee Software Developer at Tatvasoft :octocat:
+- 🌱 I’m currently working as a Software Developer at Tatvasoft :octocat:

 - :bar_chart: I love Stats and make cool Dashboards